Welcome ....

 APRM Process

 The APRM process starts with the preparation of a self-assessment report, which is based on a questionnaire developed by the APRM Secretariat.
-The APRM Country Support Mission, led by one of the Eminent Persons (Graça Machel in the case of Kenya) visits the country and judges the process of self-assessment and the drafting of a National Programme of Action.
+The APRM Country Support Mission, led by one of the Eminent Persons (Prof. Amos Sawyer in the case of Kenya) visits the country and judges the process of self-assessment and the drafting of a National Programme of Action.
 The subsequent APRM Review Mission holds extensive consultations in the country and prepares a report based on the self-assessment and own findings.
 This APRM Country Review Report is presented to the APR Forum, and the President of the country concerned submits to peer review, the peers being the Presidents of other participating countries.
 So far, Ghana, Rwanda, Kenya, South Africa, Algeria, Benin, Uganda, Nigeria, Burkina Faso, Mali, Mozambique and Lesotho have been reviewed.

 APRM Contributions in Kenya